 Signs of the impact of industrial agriculture were everywhere.
 No one drank water straight from the tap as people tend to do in NYC.
 Instead, there were carbon-activated water filtration machines in all supermarkets.
 This is because the city’s water supply is contaminated with run-off from huge hog lots.
 By run-off I mean effluent from the gigantic lakes of pig shit that are an inescapable feature of industrial farming.
 The water is also filled with fertilizer and pesticide residues.
 During the time that I was at the university, handfuls of women professors came down with breast cancer each year.
 While some said that this was because the demographic was highly educated and thus more likely to get tested and diagnosed, I couldn’t put that farmer with the caved-in face out of my mind.

-With this background experience, then, I was profoundly unnerved to learn about the introduction of Roundup Ready.
+With this background experience, then, I was profoundly unnerved to learn about the introduction of Roundup Ready and later – about Monsanto Round Up lawsuit.
 Leaving Iowa was sad on all sorts of levels, but I have to admit that it felt to a certain extent like an evacuation from a toxic waste dump.

 Now I’ve learned that there’s another turn of the screw to this story.
 An unnerving recent article in the New York Times has just documented the evolution of Roundup Ready-resistant super-weeds.
 These weeds have evolved in the ten years since I witnessed the pesticide-GMO crop combination being introduced in Iowa and other parts of the farming belt.
 As the image to the right makes clear, there are now large swaths of the country where pesticide-resistant super-weeds have taken hold, making farming using methods developed over the last twenty years nearly impossible.
 Some of these weeks, like pigweed, grow to be the same height as corn and are so sturdy that they can damage steel harvesting equipment.